alpha01/reconquista-timeline/timeline.md

 - 824-851 Navarra Íñigo Arista becomes the first King of Pamplona

 # Kingdom of Leon / Galicia (910-1230)
+- 1085 Alfonso IV Captures the important city of Toledo

 # Kingdom of Castile (1065-1230)
 - 05/1487-08/1487 Castilla Málaga is captured after a three month siege